Birthright citizenship in the United States: Dred Scott v. Sandford

 The first section of the second article of the Constitution uses the language "a natural-born citizen".
 It thus assumes that citizenship may be acquired by birth.
 Undoubtedly, this language of the Constitution was used in reference to that principle of public law, well understood in the history of this country at the time of the adoption of the Constitution, which referred Citizenship to the place of birth.
-At the Declaration of Independence, and ever since, the received general doctrine has been, in conformity with the common law, that free persons born within either of the colonies, were the subjects of the King; that by the Declaration of independence, and the consequent acquisition of sovereignty by the several States, all such persons ceased to be subjects, and became citizens of the several States ...
+At the Declaration of Independence, and ever since, the received general doctrine has been, in conformity with the common law, that free persons born within either of the colonies, were the subjects of the King; that by the Declaration of independence, and the consequent acquisition of sovereignty by the several States, all such persons ceased to be subjects, and became citizens of the several States....
 The Constitution has left to the States the determination what person, born within their respective limits, shall acquire by birth citizenship of the United States ...

-Justice John McLean, in his dissent, said of Dred Scott himself: “Being born under our Constitution and laws, no naturalization is required, as one of foreign birth, to make him a citizen.”
+Justice John McLean, in his dissent, said of Dred Scott himself: "Being born under our Constitution and laws, no naturalization is required, as one of foreign birth, to make him a citizen."

+In 1856, Dred Scott v.
+Sandford was about a slave named Dred Scott.
+He was living in Illinois at the time, where slavery was prohibited by the Missouri Compromise.
+Scott sued for his freedom, arguing that, because he lived in a free state, he was a free man.
+After he lost the case, Scott filed a new case.
+When it reached the Supreme Court, Chief Justice Taney ruled not only that black people could not be citizens, but that slaves were property, and the Fifth Amendment's provision that no one could be deprived of property without due process meant that any law that would dispossess a slave owner of slave property was unconstitutional.